jhdcruz/kipher/README.md

 operations for JVM applications.**

-This library compliments with Java's JCE but does not necessarily aim for 1:1 functionality & compatibility, this library is in some form **opinionated** but tries to offer customizablility as much as possible.
+This library compliments with Java's JCE but does not necessarily aim for 1:1 functionality & compatibility in certain cases, this library is in some form **opinionated** but tries to offer customizablility as much as possible.

 ### Features: